humbleEwan/humbleEwan/README.md

 # About me
 My name is David Sebesteny, I am a fullstack developer.
-In the future I wish to expand all of those lists, currently I wish to gain experience in the industry while finishing my batchelors degree in Computer Science Engineering.
+In the future I wish to expand all of those lists down below, currently I wish to gain experience in the industry while finishing my batchelors degree in Computer Science Engineering.

 ### Languages that I am not afraid of:
 * C++